PhillipHoejbjerg/ClimateGraph/index.md

 {% include Fig1hypeVsOpinion.html %}

-Plotting the daily opinion scores underneath the daily number of posts don't immediately provide any proof of one affecting the other.
+Plotting the daily opinion scores underneath the daily number of posts (comments and submissions) don't immediately provide any proof of one affecting the other.
 In fact, they don't seem to be correlated at all!
 Plotting them, one as a function of the other however, seems to tell a different story.

 {% include Fig2numPostsOpinion.html %}